Douglas T Kaiser

 • Managed a team of 8 Master's students and 1 undergraduate, Interfaced with college administration, Found funding for project

-• Lead the Attitude Control team; designed and built 2-D, 3-D dynamic models and full simulation of flight code
+• Led the Attitude Control team; designed and built 2-D and 3-D dynamic models and full simulation of flight code

 Lab Researcher and Technician